 Elisabeth Schüssler Fiorenza, editorial consultant, author of Ephesians, Krister Stendahl Professor at Harvard University Divinity School, is an internationally known biblical scholar and path-breaking feminist intellectual.
 She has done pioneering work in biblical interpretation and feminist theology.
 Dr. Schüssler Fiorenza is the co-founding senior editor of the Journal of Feminist Studies in Religion, was the first woman president of the Society of Biblical Literature, and was elected a member to the American Academy of Arts and Sciences in 2001.
 Her landmark work, In Memory of Her, has become a classic in biblical studies.

-Robert Seesengood, co-author of Judith, is associate dean for first year and general studies and professor of religious studies at Albright College in Reading, Pennsylvania.
+Robert Paul Seesengood is associate dean of academic affairs and associate professor of Bible and cultures at Drew Theological School.
 He received his ThM (New Testament) from Princeton Theological Seminary and his PhD (History of Ancient Christianity) from Drew University.
-He is a frequent lecturer, an editor, and author of several essays and monographs including Philemon (Bloomsbury, 2017), Paul: A Brief History (Wiley-Blackwell, 2010), and, with Jennifer Koosed, Jesse’s Lineage: The Legendary Lives of David, Jesus and Jesse James (T & T Clark, 2013).
+He is a frequent lecturer, an editor, and an author of several essays and monographs, including Philemon (Bloomsbury, 2017), Paul: A Brief History (Wiley-Blackwell, 2010), and, with Jennifer L. Koosed, Jesse’s Lineage: The Legendary Lives of David, Jesus and Jesse James (T & T Clark, 2013).

 Terry Ann Smith, co-author of Ezra-Nehemiah, is the associate dean of institutional assessment and assistant professor of biblical studies at New Brunswick Theological Seminary in New Brunswick, New Jersey.
 Her research interests and publications focus on inspections of the Hebrew Bible that expose normalized inequitable distributions of power and privilege as these intersect categories of ethnicity, class, and gender.
 She is particularly interested in contextualized socio-political readings of biblical texts that foster conversations which address the theological, practical, and ethical applications of the Bible by the church.